Routing Policy

 • Does the proposed budget fully and appropriately document the project costs?

-• Following favorable consideration, the college will add its authorizing signature to the Routing Form and the routing will move forward to the final step, reaching the Division of Sponsored Programs for review and authorization.
+• After review, the college will add its authorizing signature to the Routing Form and the routing will move forward to the final step, reaching the Division of Sponsored Programs for review and authorization.

 Division of Sponsored Programs Review